Boris Johnson says ‘partygate’ untruths were honest mistake

 But he said his statements “were made in good faith and on the basis of what I honestly knew and believed at the time.
 I did not intentionally or recklessly mislead the House.”

-The committee will quiz Johnson in person on Wednesday afternoon about “partygate,” the scandal over gatherings in government offices in 2020 and 2021 that breached the government’s pandemic restrictions.
+The committee will quiz Johnson in person on Wednesday afternoon about “partygate,” the scandal over a string of gatherings in government offices in 2020 and 2021.
 Police eventually issued 126 fines over the late-night soirees, boozy parties and “wine time Fridays,” including one to Johnson, and the scandal helped hasten the end of his three years in office.

 Revelations about the gatherings sparked anger among Britons who had followed rules imposed to curb the spread of the coronavirus, unable to visit friends and family or even say goodbye to dying relatives in hospitals.